 The traditional Sri Lankan meal is consisting of many ingredients.
 It is usually described as rice and curry.
 Rice is the staple food of Sri Lankans and curry is the best-suited accompaniment for rice.
 You may think that Sri Lankan traditional meal is similar to Indian and Tai cuisines.
 But, Sri Lanka dishes are a lot spicier and contain low fat against the meals prepared in Thailand and India.
 The spicy curries are very hot and tasty but rice is neutralizing the burn effect of the curries.

-The mixture of betel believed to have a potent effect with a mixture of certain elements of medicinal plants such as marijuana.
+The mixture of betel is believed to have a potent effect with a mixture of certain elements of medicinal plants such as marijuana.
 The mixture had been widely used in Southern India and they were specially produced for maharajas in India.

-The dark green leaf, which one sees often by the side of the Sri Lanka roads and markets, is known as betel leaves (Piper betel).
+The dark green leaf, which one sees often on the side of the Sri Lanka roads and markets, is known as betel leaves (Piper betel).
 You may also have seen it and might be wondering what it was.
-The leaf is one of the main ingredients of betel mixture that comprised of areca nut (Areca catechu), lime and several other spices with tobacco.
-Small pieces of areca nut and paste of lime with tobacco are rolled into betel leave than put into the mouth.
+The leaf is one of the main ingredients of the betel mixture that is comprised of areca nut (Areca catechu), lime and several other spices with tobacco.
+Small pieces of areca nut and paste of lime with tobacco are rolled into betel leave then put into the mouth.
 The chemicals of betel, areca nut and other ingredients are released during the chewing and react with the saliva.

 Spotting wild elephants is one of the unforgettable Sri Lanka experiences for any foreign traveller.
 There are dozens of places to spot wild elephants, but I would like to choose Udawalawe national park-west and south coast, Minneriya national park-central province, and GalOya national park-east coast.
 All 3 national parks are equally good for this thrilling Sri Lankan experience.

 All 3 national parks allow you to spot a large number of wild elephants within a short period of time.
 Choose the best national park based on, where you are travelling to.
-And morning is the best time to starts an elephant safari when animals are gathering around waterholes and walk all around the park searching for food.
+And morning is the best time to start an elephant safari when animals are gathering around waterholes and walk all around the park searching for food.

 7. Sample hoppers -one of the best Sri Lanka experiences for foodies

 Even though there is not sufficient evidence to prove that is a local food item, hoppers are not available in most other countries, so don’t miss the opportunity, indulge whenever you can here.
-Honey flavoured hoppers are favourite among the kids, which is sweet in taste and dark brown colour.
+Honey flavoured hoppers are favourite among the kids, which is sweet in taste and dark brown in colour.
 The best accompaniments for hoppers are fish curry (fish cooked in coconut milk), meat curry (meat cooked in coconut milk), symbol (mix of chilli paste and grated coconut), or Luniumiris (chilli powder mix with a pinch of salt).

 Ayurveda wellness retreats are scattered all around the island, but most of them are established along the west and south coast beaches, thereby the visitors can enjoy the bliss of Ayurveda while relaxing on the pristine beaches.

-The Ayurveda is one of the best ways of rejuvenating the body and mind with natural elements such as leaves, flowers and fruits, that’s the whole concept behind Ayurveda.
+Ayurveda is one of the best ways of rejuvenating the body and mind with natural elements such as leaves, flowers and fruits, that’s the whole concept behind Ayurveda.
 Ayurveda treatments suppose to reestablish the tri Doshas and maintain the correct balance of them focusing on detoxification, mental hygiene, spiritual healing and rejuvenation.
-Oil Massages, herbal bathe, herbal remedies, and dietary practices prescribed by the doctors are the most common therapies in use.
+Oil Massages, herbal bathing, herbal remedies, and dietary practices prescribed by the doctors are the most common therapies in use.